 Pre-engagement and ongoing vendor assessments are conducted to ensure proper data privacy and security practices are in place throughout the vendor relationship.

 Lightspeed Systems reviews its systems against the CIS Controls and NIST Frameworks, and any identified risks or gaps are addressed accordingly.

-We have a designated Data Governance team that holds quarterly meetings to ensure data integrity
+We have a designated Data Governance team that holds periodic meetings to ensure data integrity.

 Data is encrypted in transit and at rest.